mrschristine.com

 Life in the Fast Lane II - Part 1

 So, here it is.
 The return of Mitch and his friends.
-I wanted to write a ten-step story on a different topic but I wasn’t inspired by anything else, and I missed Mitch.
+I wanted to write a ten-step story on a different topic but I wasn't inspired by anything else, and I missed Mitch.
 Marilene sent me a tweet and suddenly the sequel was there in my head, as though it had always been there.
 So thanks to Marilene, and thanks to you for reading.
-I hope it’s okay!
-Melissa took a deep breath and pushed open the gate.
-It creaked, reassuringly, and she made her way up the crumbling path towards the church.
-Her toes were already protesting about the new shoes they had been forced into, but Melissa ignored the pain, pasting a smile across her face.
+I hope it's okay! --- Melissa …

 A stream of consciousness